 Because new findings continually emerge in the literature, agents are reconsidered when IARC and IARC Advisory Groups judge that there is sufficient additional information that might alter a previous evaluation.
 Thus, conclusions regarding human carcinogenicity of particular substances may change as new evidence becomes available.
-For some agents, this re-evaluation has resulted in progression toward greater certainty regarding their human carcinogenicity, whereas for others the progress has been moved toward less certainty.
+For some agents, this reevaluation has resulted in progression toward greater certainty regarding their human carcinogenicity, whereas for others the progress has been moved toward less certainty.
 Such movements are expected in an open, transparent, and evidence-based process.
-A comprehensive update of all Group 1 carcinogens was recently accomplished in Volume 100 A through F
+A comprehensive update of all Group 1 carcinogens was recently accomplished in Volume 100 A through F (http:// monographs.iarc.fr/ENG/Monographs/ PDFs/index.php).

-(http://monographs.iarc.fr/ENG/Classification/).

-Usually, several agents are evaluated in a single meeting lasting more than one week.
-The Working Group members after discussing the evidence fully, follow the published IARC procedures for combining information from epidemiologic studies and bioassay to arrive at a preliminary classification ([Anonymous] 2014b).
-Mechanistic data are then considered to determine if the ' warrant a change from this preliminary classification.
+Usually, several agents are evaluated in a single meeting lasting more than 1 week.
+After discussing the evidence fully, the Working Group members follow the published IARC procedures for combining information from epidemiologic studies and bioassays to arrive at a preliminary classification (IARC 2014a).
+Mechanistic data are then considered in order to determine whether they warrant a change from the preliminary classification.
 The Working Group then votes on the final determination.
-Many votes are unanimous, but on occasion some reviewers may favour a higher or lower ranking than the majority.
+Many votes are unanimous, but on occasion some reviewers may favor a higher or lower ranking than the majority.
 When there is dissent, alternative interpretations and their underlying reasoning are sometimes reported in the rationale for the evaluation if the dissenters feel their point of view is not sufficiently addressed in the monograph.

-Consideration of the totality of the evidence

-IARC Working Groups make every effort to provide full and transparent documentation of what evidence was as embled, how it was evaluated, and which papers were most important for the hazard evaluation.
-Consequently, the monographs are often quite lengthy with many evidence tables (see, for example, the recent Monograph on Trichloroethylene ([Anonymous] 2014a)).
-Evaluations involve consideration of all of the known relevant evidence from epidemiologic, animal, pharma okinetic/mechanistic, and exposure studies to assess cancer hazard in humans.
-Information on human exposure is not formally graded as part of the overall assessment of carcinogenic habard; however, these data make a critical contribution to the process by characterizing the timing, duration, and levels of exposure in the population, and in evaluating the quality of the exposure assessment in epidemiologic studies.
+Consideration of the totality of the evidence.
+IARC Working Groups make every effort to provide full and transparent documentation of what evidence was assembled, how it was evaluated, and which papers were most important for the hazard evaluation.
+Consequently, the monographs are often quite lengthy, containing many evidence tables [see, for example, the recent monograph on trichloroethylene (IARC 2014c)].
+Evaluations involve consideration of all of the known relevant evidence from epidemiologic, animal, pharmacokinetic/ mechanistic, and exposure studies to assess cancer hazard in humans.
+Information on human exposure is not formally graded as part of the overall assessment of carcinogenic hazard; however, these data make a critical contribution to the process by characterizing the timing, duration, and levels of exposure in the population, and in evaluating the quality of the exposure assessment in epidemiologic studies.

-Doubts and criticisms have sometimes been expressed about the relative weights attributed to evidence from individual disciplines to the assessment of cancer hazards to humans; however, each provides important evidence toward the overall evaluation of causality according to the Bradford Hill considerations (Hill 1965).
+Doubts and criticisms have sometimes been expressed about the relative weights attributed to evidence from individual disciplines to the assessment of cancer hazards to humans; however, each discipline provides important evidence toward the overall evaluation of causality according to the Bradford Hill considerations (Hill 1965).
 Because the totality of the evidence is considered, deficiencies in one discipline are often offset by strengths in another.
 For example, epidemiologic studies may focus on population-relevant exposures, whereas findings from animal experiments usually involve higher exposures but are less susceptible to confounding.